 It is the duty of organisations to ensure their transactions are aligned with up-to-date sanctions information and to report any information which would help governmental compliance.
 Both of these duties are monitored by the Office of Financial Sanctions Implementation (OFSI) within HM Treasury.

 Navigating the rules on international trade and economic sanctions requires specialist advice.
 The existence of a sanctions regime does not mean an end to a particular project.
 In terms of UK sanctions, OFSI will consider the issuing of licenses that enable companies and individuals to continue working.
 Individuals seeking to engage with parties, or in states, that are subject to sanctions should seek clear legal guidance on whether restrictions are in place and how to navigate the system.
 Violation of a sanctions framework can have significant financial and reputational consequences for states and businesses.

-Bright Line Law have a specialist practice of advising clients accused of having breached economic rules.
-We have experience assisting both state governments and corporate entities navigating the complex body of international economic rules.
-Our team use their in-depth subject knowledge, strategic thinking and advocacy experience to deliver the best results for their clients.
-We accept instructions on all economic sanctions matters.
+Jonathan Fisher QC at Bright Line Law has a specialist practice of advising clients accused of having breached economic rules and has experience assisting both State governments and corporate entities navigating the complex body of international economic rules.
+He uses his in-depth subject knowledge, strategic thinking and advocacy experience to deliver the best results for clients and accepts instructions on all economic sanctions matters.